baileywhitbread/BraidStacks.jl/README.md

 ```julia
 springer_element(coxgroup(:E,7), 9)
 ```

 which returns

 ```julia
 [1,3,4,2,4,7,6,5,4,1,3,4,2,4,7,6,5,4]
 ```

+This is a reduced word for a $9$-Springer element of the finite Weyl group of type $E_7$.

-The output of this function is intended to be fed directly into the previous three functions.
+The output of the function is intended to be fed directly into the previous three functions.

 For example: